Skip to main content

 OWM Background and History

-Credit: OWM/K. Lippa
+Credit: NIST/K. Lippa

-Established in 1836, the Office of Weights and Measures (OWM) is the oldest office at NIST and holds a unique position, predating the National Bureau of Standards (NBS) and the U.S. Department of Commerce.
-Our original function, to “fix the standard of weights and measures,” is explicitly mentioned in the U.S. Constitution (Article I, Section 8, Clause 5), in addition to our other Responsibilities and Authorities
+The Office of Weights and Measures (OWM) is the oldest office at NIST and holds a unique position, with its functions predating NBS and the U.S. Department of Commerce.
+Our original function, to “fix the standard of weights and measures,” is explicitly mentioned in the U.S. Constitution (Article I, Section 8), in addition to our other Responsibilities and Authorities

-With a rich history spanning over 185 years, OWM plays a pivotal role for NIST as the National Metrology Institute (NMI) for the U.S. and for supporting the weights and measures system across the U.S. states and national and international legal metrology communities.
-For a more detailed account of our history, see A Brief History of OWM
+OWM continues to serve a pivotal role for NIST as the National Metrology Institute (NMI) for the U.S. and for supporting the weights and measures system across the U.S. states and national and international legal metrology communities.

 OWM Staff and Technical Experts operate within four core Program Areas and work with our Customers and Stakeholders across a range of industry sectors – such as retail sales, petroleum and chemical products, and transportation, including emerging commercial market sectors such as electric vehicles and e-commerce.
 We also work closely with international and national standards development organizations, federal agencies, state and local metrology and weights and measures programs, and metric program educators.